 Tips from Templeton includes:

-- Look for best bargains – invest globally
+Look for the best bargains – invest globally

 In terms of bargains, during WWII Templeton purchased 100 shares of every stock that was under a dollar.
-The investment cost him $10,000 for 104 companies which he sold four years later for $40,000.
-This ties into his style of investing during tough times as the war caused uncertainty and pushed the prices down.
-The stocks he purchased during the war was a bargain and as his career continued, Templeton started looking for bargains in other countries.
+The investment cost him $10,000 for 104 companies, which he sold four years later for $40,000.
+This ties into his style of investing during tough times, as the war caused uncertainty and pushed the prices down.
+The stocks he purchased during the war were a bargain and, as his career continued, Templeton started looking for bargains in other countries.
 During his time at Yale University, he met wealthy families that were only investing in US stocks.
 He thought it was shortsighted to focus only in one place and that there are opportunities in other countries with lower inflation and fewer regulatory obstacles.
-At one point, 60% of his portfolio consists of Japanese stocks.
+At one point, 60% of his portfolio consisted of Japanese stocks.

 John “Jack” Bogle

-John Bogle has one belief, over the long term, investment managers cannot outperform the broad stock market averages.
-This led to the development of the Vanguard Group of Investment Companies, which focuses on mutual funds and exchange-traded funds.
+John Bogle has one belief: Over the long term, investment managers cannot outperform the broad stock market averages.
+This led to the development of the Vanguard Group of Investment Companies, which focuses on index mutual funds and exchange-traded funds.
 Bogle popularized the idea of indexing, which is creating a portfolio that mirrors the performance of a stock index.

 Tips from Bogle includes:

 Bogle often criticized mutual funds for charging high fees.
 He famously said, “In investing, you get what they don’t pay for.”
-Vanguard charges much lower fees than industry standards and Bogle broke other industry standards as well.
-For example, other than being the first to offer index funds to individual investors he also sold mutual funds directly to investors instead of through brokers.
+Vanguard charged much lower fees than the industry standards and Bogle broke other industry standards as well.
+For example, along with being the first to offer index funds to individual investors, he also sold mutual funds directly to investors instead of through brokers.
 This also helped cut costs for consumers.

 Outside of charging high fees, he also questions the ability of money managers.
 Instead of focusing on short term results or experts that have a temporarily good record, one should focus more on the long term.
-Bogle also questions how many money managers did not see the leveraged balance sheet of major US banks, which caused the 2008 financial crisis.
+Bogle also questions why so many money managers did not see the leveraged balance sheet of major US banks which caused the 2008 financial crisis.

 Thank you for reading CFI’s article on famous fund managers.
-To keep learning and advancing your career, we recommend these resources:
+To keep learning and advancing your career, we recommend these additional CFI resources: